TushirSahu/HRmate/README.md

-# HRmate
+# HRmate-Unleashing AI's potential to revolutionize recruitment
-AI-based candidate filtering uses machine learning to analyze resumes and identify the best fit for a job.
-This process can include analyzing text data, natural language processing and conducting initial interviews, providing efficient and unbiased results.
+Our AI-based applicant filtering system analyses resumes, conducts preliminary interviews, and forecasts success using machine learning and natural language processing.
+It streamlines the hiring process for large MNCs that get a significant volume of applicants by offering effective, unbiased screening and useful insights for hiring managers.

 <img src="https://user-images.githubusercontent.com/103214265/215324286-8d3bc478-2dc0-4079-9223-bc81b5dbbe87.jpg" width="1000">

 ### Features
-*
+* AI-driven hiring platforms successfully screen candidates
-*
+* To manage the applications, hiring managers can create their own accounts and access their own dashboard.
-*
+* Can design a position to attract individuals who are qualified for it.
-*
+* Recruiters can control the status of an applicant's interviews.

 # Tech Architecture
 ![213908685-b77be43e-fe10-49c4-8438-aa963711e4c7](https://user-images.githubusercontent.com/103214265/215324213-21368986-3440-4d15-bf6d-d17d1ee5ed06.png)